Clean Air Act (United States): Regulatory programs

 Although many parts of the statute are quite detailed, others set out only the general outlines of the law's regulatory programs, and leave many key terms undefined.
 Responsible agencies, primarily EPA, have therefore developed administrative regulations to carry out Congress's instructions.
 EPA's proposed and final regulations are published in the Federal Register, often with lengthy background histories.
 The existing CAA regulations are codified at 40 C.F.R.
 Subchapter C, Parts 50–98.
 These Parts more often correspond to the Clean Air Act's major regulatory programs.

-Today, the following are major regulatory programs under the Clean Air Act.
+The following are major regulatory programs under the Clean Air Act.